Is Your LLM Secretly a World Model of the Internet? Model-Based Planning for Web Agents: Discussions

-To determine if the observed improvements come from specific parts of our model-based planning approach, we perform ablation studies on the simulation and self-refinement stages, using the same subset from Section~\ref{sec:exp_obs}.
+\paragraph{Ablation.} We perform ablation studies on the simulation and self-refinement stages of \OurMethod on the VWA shopping human subset, which is the largest subset verified by humans.
 We pay special attention to the simulation stage, which is the core of model-based planning.
 One might argue that the primary improvement stems from reranking candidate actions, irrespective of whether this ranking relies on simulation.
-To test this idea, we conduct an experiment where we remove the simulation stage completely and instead ask the reward model to directly evaluate each candidate action.
-As shown in Figure~\ref{fig:ablation}, this modified reranking approach does lead to some improvement over the ractive baseline, but the gain is small and still falls well behind \OurMethod.
+To test this idea, we conduct an experiment where we remove the simulation stage completely and instead ask the reward model (\texttt{score}) to directly evaluate each candidate action (Reranking).
+Additionally, we remove the self-refinement step after the action proposal in our \OurMethod framework to assess its impact (\textit{w/o} Self-Refinement).

+As shown in Figure~\ref{fig:ablation}, this modified reranking approach does lead to some improvement over the reactive baseline, but the gain is small and still falls well behind \OurMethod.
 These results confirm that the LLM-based world model simulation plays a crucial role in the planning process.
 Furthermore, we observe a decrease in performance when removing the self-refinement stage.
 Upon closer examination, we find that this decline is primarily due to the self-refinement module's ability to effectively filter out less relevant candidate actions when the next optimal action is clear.
 In contrast, directly simulating all actions may introduce additional noise that can negatively impact performance.

+\paragraph{Planning Horizon.} As introduced in Section~\ref{subset:core-design}, \OurMethod supports configurable planning horizon $H$ (\ie, the simulation depth).
+To gain deeper insights into its effectiveness and current limitations, we investigate how the planning horizon affects the final performance.
+Using GPT-4o as the world model, we evaluate \OurMethod with planning horizons of 1, 2, and 3 on the same subset of Online-Mind2Web~\citep{m2wonline}.